joaorpereira/City-Tour/README.md

 > This project was made using **React**, **HTML**, **CSS** and **JavaScript-Vanilla**.
 The objective was to understand and improve my skills using these tools.

+### Site
+The website has been hosted at netlify: https://city-tour-mg.netlify.app/

 ![](city-tour.gif)

 ## How to Run this Project